Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Method

 \subsection{In-the-Wild Field Study}

 We conducted a series of in-the-wild play sessions over three years, in which members of the public were invited to try MOFA.
-These sessions occurred as pop-up events at 20 different locations across North America, Asia, Europe, and Oceania, spanning settings such as university campuses, tech expos, urban park, public building courtyards, and natural wildness sites.
-For this paper, we focus on five representative scenarios (S1–S5) where we collected interviews: in college campus public areas, at the exhibition spaces in expos, in city urban parks, in public building atriums, and at the scenic mountainside in natural wilderness (see Fig.~\ref{fig:scenario}).
-These diverse contexts allowed us to examine IMRSP under varying degrees of publicness, crowd density, and thematic fit.
+These sessions occurred as pop-up events at 20 different locations across North America, Asia, Europe, and Oceania, spanning settings such as university campuses, tech expos, urban parks, public building courtyards, and natural wilderness sites.